biocore/empress/README.md

 ![empress barplots: phylum coloring and tree phylum coloring](docs/moving-pictures/img/empress_barplots_3.png)

 Since both the node colorings and the barplot layer are showing the same information (`Level 2`), this display is a bit redundant.
 Let's try taking things down a level, and adjust our barplot layer to show the `Level 3` feature metadata field (a.k.a. the class-level taxonomic assignments).
-To do this, adjust the drop-down menu next to the *Color by...* box to go from `Level 2` to `Level 3`, and then click the *Update* button again.
+To do this, adjust the drop-down menu next to the *Color by...* box (under the _Layer 1_ header in the _Barplots_ section, not in the _Feature Metadata Coloring_ section) to go from `Level 2` to `Level 3`, and then click the *Update* button again.

 ![empress barplots: class coloring and tree phylum coloring](docs/moving-pictures/img/empress_barplots_4.png)

 Things still seem mostly the same as before, but some of the large groups of phyla have now been split up into collections of different classes.
 Notice how the lavender-colored class is present at roughly five separate "clusters" throughout the tree: this doesn't necessarily mean that this is the same class at all of these clusters, since colors can be reused if there are more classes than colors for a given color map, but in this case coloring the tree by `Level 3` (and looking at the resulting legend) lets us confirm that there's only one lavender class.
-Try clicking on a node within one of these clusters to see what its class is.
+Try clicking on a node within one of these clusters to see what this class is.

 It turns out that these lavender classes are all *Clostridia*.
 Does it make sense that representatives of this class are spread out throughout the tree so much?
 Unfortunately, yes, since *Clostridia* are -- to quote [Wikipedia](https://en.wikipedia.org/wiki/Clostridia) -- "a highly [polyphyletic](https://en.wikipedia.org/wiki/Polyphyly) class."
 (As an exercise, we recommend trying out adding on extra barplot layers for lower levels of taxonomy -- order, family, genus, etc. -- and seeing how things change.)